Homemade green enchilada sauce is perfect for pouring over cheesy enchiladas. Filled with just a little spice and plenty of cilantro flavor.

 - Green Chili Smothered Burritos

-STORE green enchilada sauce in airtight containers and keep them in the fridge.
+To STORE.
+Pour the green enchilada sauce in airtight containers and keep them in the fridge.
 Tupperware or mason jars with lids are both great options!
 Just make sure to use the sauce within one week.

 FREEZING green enchilada sauce is a great idea.
 Sometimes I make a double batch of this recipe and freeze whatever I don’t use for enchiladas.